 The only world MK knew was in the army, the language, the ranks and more.
 She worked hard at her career and achieved well.

 But, MK had a series of domino-effect life awakenings back-to-back that made her reconsider her career-path and made her realise a career transition was needed.
-Although she career transitionenjoyed the army and loved her time there, things changed when she met with a friend who was a financial advisor.
+Although she enjoyed the army and loved her time there, things changed when she met with a friend who was a financial advisor.
 MK never thought seriously about money and retirement before, and she assumed that the army pension plan would be enough for her future.

 She was shocked to realised what she would be experiencing after the complusory retirement at age 45 and that her savings would not be nearly enough to sustain her lifestyle.
 At that time, she felt pissed thinking about this ‘golden handshake’ after her years of hard work.
 She also thought about her mortgage repayments and knew that with the current amount, she would struggle to pay that back too.